Funeral Masses can be held at the Parish Community Center (PCC), St. Genevieve Church and St. John the Baptist Church.

 The funeral can be live streamed at the PCC upon request.

-The Parish Funeral Luncheon ministry can provide a funeral luncheon.
+The Parish Funeral Luncheon ministry can provide a funeral luncheon at the PCC.

-Families can arrange to have food from a restaurant brought in and funeral luncheon volunteers can serve.
+Families can arrange to have food catered in and funeral ministry volunteers can serve at Fortin Hall (basement of St. John's) or the PCC.

 The Church offers a Funeral Mass or service and the committal (burial).
 Each one of these services is an integral part of the journey for the deceased, family, friends and the parish community.
 It is wise to consider the value and the wisdom of planning for a funeral in advance of the need.
 If you are interested in knowing more about your options for making your choices, please contact 651.429.7937 or info@stgens.org for more information.
 The brochure "Planning a Funeral Service" is a great resource for families.